-- statutory obligations, identify and track children missing education until they are back in school or receiving suitable education elsewhere. - 2.
-When schools or colleges are removing a child from the school or college roll in the above circumstances, the Local Authority MUST be informed using the following on line form WSCC RFR form - 3.
+- 2. When schools or colleges are removing a child from the school or college roll in the above circumstances, the Local Authority MUST be informed using the following on line form WSCC RFR form - 3.
 The Local Authority will always welcome contact from schools and colleges with the Children Missing Education Team before a child is removed from roll.

-19.8 Notifying the Local Authority when on-rolling at non-standard transition point
+17.8 Notifying the Local Authority when on-rolling at non-standard transition point

 - 1. All schools must notify the Local Authority within five days of adding a pupil's name to the admission register at a non-standard transition point.
 The notification must include all the details contained in the admission register for the new pupil.
-In such circumstances the Local Authority should be notified by completing the following Form - 2.
-Further advice The Nominated Person for Children Missing Education in West Sussex is Sara Hughes, Senior Investigating Officer, Children Missing Education: 0330 2222059 / sara.hughes@westsussex.gov.uk;
+In such circumstances the Local Authority should be notified by completing the following Form - Further advice The Nominated Person for Children Missing Education in West Sussex is Sara Hughes, Senior Investigating Officer, Children Missing Education: 0330 2222059 / sara.hughes@westsussex.gov.uk;

-19.9 Absence from school
+17.9 Absence from school

-- Where children do not turn up for school we will follow our schools attendance policy. - We will ensure we have more than one parent / carer contact number for each pupil. - Where a student has not attended and we are unable to contact any parent or carer we will consider the matter from a safeguarding perspective. - In particular we will consider if there are any existing child protection or safeguarding concerns for the child - if there are we will notify the relevant agency of the absence immediately. - We will also consider if there are any other special circumstances, for example, child or parent disability that may make it difficult for them to make contact with health or other services if they needed to, especially in times of emergency. - If there any concerns our school or college will consider making a home visit and contacting the MASH.
+- Where children do not turn up for school we will follow our schools attendance policy. - We will ensure we have more than one parent / carer contact number for each pupil. - Where a student has not attended and we are unable to contact any parent or carer we will consider the matter from a safeguarding perspective. - In particular we will consider if there are any existing child protection or safeguarding concerns for the child if there are we will notify the relevant agency of the absence immediately. - We will also consider if there are any other special circumstances, for example, child or parent disability that may make it difficult for them to make contact with health or other services if they needed to, especially in times of emergency. - If there any concerns our school or college will consider making a home visit and contacting the MASH.